 Anne Frank House in Amsterdam

-For more than two years Anne Frank and her family lived in the annex of the building at Prinsengracht 263 where Anne’s father, Otto Frank, also had his business.
-The Van Pels family and Fritz Pfeffer hid there with them.
-The doorway to the annex was concealed behind a moveable bookcase constructed especially for this purpose.
+For more than two years Anne Frank and her family lived in a hidden room of the building at Prinsengracht 263.
+The Van Pels family and Fritz Pfeffer lived there with them.
+The doorway to the hidden room was concealed behind a moveable bookcase that was constructed for this purpose.
 The office personnel knew of the hiding place and helped the eight people by supplying them with food and news of the outside world.
 On August 4th, 1944, the hiding place was betrayed.
 The hidden people were deported to various concentration camps.
-Only Otto Frank survived the war.
+Only Otto Frank, Anne's father, survived the war.

 Nowadays, the rooms at the Anne Frank House, though empty, still breathe the atmosphere of that period of time.
 Quotations from the diary, historical documents, photographs, film images, and original objects that belonged to those in hiding and the helpers illustrate the events that took place here.
 Anne's original diary and other notebooks are on display in the museum.
 In the multimedia space, visitors can go on a "virtual journey" through the Anne Frank House, accessing background information about the people in hiding and World War Two.
 A contemporary exhibition is presented in the exhibition hall.